What is Ultrasound Imaging?

 How should I prepare for an Ultrasound?

 Wear comfortable, loose-fitting clothing.
-For a pregnancy or pelvic ultrasound, you are required to have a full bladder and nothing to eat or drink after midnight.
+For a pregnancy or pelvic ultrasound, you are required to have a full bladder.
 To ensure best results, please follow these instructions:

 - Two hours before exam time, empty your bladder.